Housing or Financial Insecurity

 Everyone who wants to provide a loving home to animals deserves access to the resources that make pet-keeping possible.
 Pets enhance the lives of humans and the larger society.
 The bond people have with their pets should not depend on income, in which zip code one resides, or the language one speaks.

 • OAA works to advance policy efforts to provide additional resources for financially challenged families and their pets.
-Please see our resources for low-cost spay and neuter clinics, pet food pantries, and shelter programs that provide assistance for seniors and low-income families.
+Please see our resources for our grants and assistance page, as well as our statewide resources including low-cost spay and neuter clinics, pet food pantries, and shelter programs that provide assistance for seniors and low-income families.
 The key goal: keeping pets with their families in their homes.

 Federal & State Laws: